Court upholds Minnesota ‘Clean Car Rule’ tied to California

 The Minnesota Automobile Dealers Association expressed disappointment with the ruling and said it would consider whether to appeal.
 While manufacturers are ramping up production, the group contends that the rule could still saddle dealers with more electric vehicles than consumers want to buy.

-“The one good thing to come from today’s decision is that if Minnesota wants to go forward with the new rule recently adopted by California, the MPCA will need to affirmatively conduct new rulemaking,” Scott Lambert, president of the association, said in an email.
+“The one good thing to come from today’s decision is that if Minnesota wants to go forward with the new rule recently adopted by California, the MPCA will need to affirmatively conduct new rulemaking,” Scott Lambert, president of the dealers’ association, said in an email.

 According to the California Air Resources Board, 17 states have chosen to link their emission standards to California’s, which are stronger than federal regulations.
 Under the federal Clean Air Act, states generally must follow California’s standards or default to the the federal standards.
 The issue further heated up after California last August went even further, putting itself on a strictest-in-the-nation path toward requiring that all new vehicles be electric or hydrogen-powered by 2035.